 For customers that do not want to install

-firewalld on Ubuntu and Debian, another option is to manually open those ports.
+firewalld on Ubuntu, another option is to manually open those ports.

 The following steps will confirm that